mongodb/mongo/docs/exception_architecture.md

 a test suite to fail, without resorting to different behavior during testing, and without allowing user operations to potentially disrupt production deployments by terminating the server.

 Both `massert` and `uassert` take error codes, so that all assertions have codes associated with them.
 Currently, programmers are free to provide the error code by either using a unique location number or choose from existing `ErrorCodes`.
 Unique location numbers are assigned incrementally and have no meaning other than a way to associate a log message with a line of code.

-`internalAssert` provides similar functionality to `uassert`, but it logs at a higher level and does not increment user assertion counters.
-We should always choose `internalAssert` over `uassert` when we expect a failure, a failure might be recoverable, or failure accounting is not interesting.
+`iassert` provides similar functionality to `uassert`, but it logs at a higher level and does not increment user assertion counters.
+We should always choose `iassert` over `uassert` when we expect a failure, a failure might be recoverable, or failure accounting is not interesting.